vorpus/acebook/README.md

 ![acebook](/docs/demo-pics/guest-login.gif)

 ### News feed & infinite scroll
 A user's news feed is curated by only displaying posts belonging to that user's friends.
 These posts are fetched using several chained ActiveRecord queries.
-An includes method is chained to the ActiveRecord relationship to reduce the total number of queries made to the server.
+An includes method is chained to the ActiveRecord relationship to prevent an inefficient N+1 query.
 Pagination is implemented with the [Kaminari](https://github.com/amatsuda/kaminari) gem. jQuery events are used to create infinite scroll.

 ```ruby
 # Ruby - app/controllers/api/posts_controller.rb